Yes, you can do this in Vang Vieng. This is Laos' backpacker party town and famous for 'tubing'!

 I have personally done this.... but in my case stuck to floating down the river in my inner tube, happy with the relaxed pace and the bautiful scenery.
 It was the dry season though and there was nothing resembling a raging torrent of water.
 Neither did I jump from the cliffs or crazy rope swings.
 So my memory is a great one... and a safe one.

 On the flip side, a story this week in the Sydney Morning Herald says that 22 people died last year doing this.
 TWENTY TWO!
-(Read it here: http://bit.ly/xneNyq) over 4 years ago
+(Read it here: http://bit.ly/xneNyq) almost 5 years ago

 People die doing this all the time.
 An Aussie guy died last week.
-If you get really, really drunk floating down the river you are not going to be covered by any insurance and will either have an expensive medical bill, or your parents will have to pay to repatriate your body. over 4 years ago
+If you get really, really drunk floating down the river you are not going to be covered by any insurance and will either have an expensive medical bill, or your parents will have to pay to repatriate your body. almost 5 years ago

 I live and work in Vang Vieng, and this is the most beautiful place in the world.